 There are a variety of factors to consider when thinking about accuracy and precision in 3D printing, but it’s also important to identify your specific needs.
 For example, a precise-but-inaccurate printer may be the best choice for some applications.
 A low-cost fused deposition modeling (FDM) machine will produce less accurate parts, but for a quick and dirty proof of concept model for an engineering meeting, it may not be important for the model to exactly match the CAD design.
 On the other end of the spectrum, if you are running low volume production on an HP Multi jet fusion 3D Printer, the parts must be accurate and precise so they function consistently from part to part with out fit up issues at final assembly.

-The follow reports are intended to give you real world examples of 3D printed parts and how closely we were able to print them to there original CAD designs.
+The following reports are intended to give you real world examples of 3D printed parts and how closely we were able to print them to there original CAD designs.
 As we have more projects to share, our goal is to continue adding content to this page.

-HP Multi Jet Fusion (MJF) produces parts with high accuracy and can print designs with complex geometry.
+HP Multi Jet Fusion (MJF) produces parts with good accuracy and can print designs with complex geometry.
 The MJF printer lays down a layer of material, then sprays fusing agent on the areas that need to be melted on that layer and detailing agent around the perimeter of the areas that have been coated with fusing agent to allow for fine details to be produced.
 Due to the high heat used to melt / fuse the part material warping and non uniform part shrinking can occur if the build chamber is cooled too rapidly.
 To restrict the likelihood of parts warping or shrinking after being printed MJF 3D printers are coupled with a standalone build unit cooling station.
 This system is used slowly cool the parts after they are built in the MJF 3D printer (generally for 50% of the time that the build took).

 SLA (stereolithography) printers use a laser to UV cure specific areas of a resin tank to form a solid part one cross section at a time.
 These cured areas however are not at full strength until post processing with UV.
 Because of this and the angle and orientations that SLA parts are typically printed at, sagging of unsupported spans can occur.